-Management has omitted management's discussion and analysis and pension and other postemployment benefits related information that accounting principles generally accepted in the United States of America require to be presented to supplement the financial statements.
-Such missing information, although not a part of the financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the financial statements in an appropriate operational, economic, or historical context.
-Our opinion on the financial statements is not affected by this missing information.
+Management has omitted management's discussion and analysis and pension and other postemployment benefits related information that accounting principles generally accepted in the United States of America require to be presented to supplement the financial statements of the Fund 940.
+Such missing information, although not a part of the financial statements of the Fund 940, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the financial statements in an appropriate operational, economic, or historical context.
+Our opinion on the financial statements of Fund 940 is not affected by this missing information.